Rodrigo y Gabriela: 1993-2001; Tierra Ácida

 Growing frustrated with the limited scope of the domestic Mexican rock scene, the duo moved to Europe.
 After travelling around, they took up residence in Dublin, Ireland, in 1999, despite not speaking any English.
 Playing live gigs in various pubs and busking on Grafton Street where they began to play "many cover songs, which we enjoyed.
 Then we began to put in our own songs, and we've built up our repertoire from there".
-They became friends with fellow musician Damien Rice who invited them to open for one of his shows.
+They became friends with fellow musician Damien Rice who invited them to open for several of his shows.
 He also introduced the duo to Niall Muckian, who became their manager.
 In the first half of 2001 they recorded a 9-track demo called Foc of their own material supplemented by some covers, also featuring an appearance by Zoe Conway.